Editor's note: This story was first published Nov. 28, 2018. We're bringing it back today in observation of National Escape Day!

 FRONTIER DAYS RODEO IN CHEYENNE

-We saw bull riding, steer wrestling talked to bullfighter Cody Webster about his death-defying job.
+We saw bull riding, steer wrestling, and talked to bullfighter Cody Webster about his death-defying job.